Renewable Energy

 loads over extended periods of cloudy weather.

-With the ever-increasing
+With the ever-increasing financial

 incentives being offered by federal,